 The US citizen must first submit his or her petition to the USCIS by filing a Form I-130, Petition for Alien Relative.
 In this petition, the sibling is considered the principal applicant.
 If they are married, their family members must also be listed on the petition.

 The Department of Homeland Security first reviews and processes the petition within a few months.
 The USCIS will then announce the result of the petition.

 USCIS will notify the petitioner of the outcome of the petition.
 If your appeal is rejected, the reasons will be explained.
 Otherwise, applicants and their families can initiate the application process in their home country.
-If your petition is approved, the USCIS sends your file to the National Visa Center (NVC) to process further.
+If your petition is approved, the USCIS sends your file to the National Visa Center (NVC) to further process.
 The NVC first provides a package along with a case number and invoice ID number to you in your home country.
 The package contains some instructions explaining the details of the application process.

 As the annual issuance of these visas is limited, once the petition is approved, the application process does not start immediately.
 In other words, the applicants have to wait until their priority dates become current.
-Therefore, you will receive their package from NVC, if it is your turn in the chronological order.
+Therefore, you will receive the package from NVC, if it is your turn in chronological order.